AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 supplied (such as 32-bit Windows or Linux) or with other combinations of Python/NumPy, compilation will be need to be done by the user.
 See the `compilation information <https://advancedphotonsource.github.io/GSAS-II-tutorials/compile.html>`_ for more information.
-We have just adopted a build process using meson (in place of scons) for Python 3.12+.
-This is incorporated in the "main" branch, but is not fully documented.
-If you need to build the GSAS-II binaries at this time, please contact Brian.
+The build process was recently updated to use meson (in place of scons).

 Supported Externally-Developed Software
 ----------------------------------------------------